yusif-ifraimov/FlapPy_Bird_SWT/README.md

 * generates docs (both html and xml)

-There was a tricky part - Gradle does not work with PyCharm (there will be a pop saying you need IntelliJ Ultimate) but it works with IntelliJ.
+There was a tricky part - Gradle does not work with PyCharm (there will be a pop up saying you need IntelliJ Ultimate) but it works with IntelliJ.
 There is a nice <a href="https://engineering.linkedin.com/blog/2016/08/introducing--py-gradle--an-open-source-python-plugin-for-gradle"> article </a> explaining how gradle works.